-The main objective of this work is to infer stability of plant community compositional structure in the absence of large-scale or direct disturbance in a tidal freshwater marsh.
-I used three observational datasets spanning four decades to answer the following questions:
+These two historical studies present a unique opportunity to repeat the sampling a third time and to infer stability of plant community compositional structure in the absence of large-scale or direct disturbance in a tidal freshwater marsh.
+We used three observational datasets spanning four decades to answer the following questions:

-(1) Are TFM assemblages continuously characterized by the same dominant species?
-In the absence of significant environmental disturbance, I expect the same species composition to dominate each assemblage as identified by Bradfield & Porter (1982).
+(1) Are tidal freshwater marsh assemblages characterized by the same dominant species over a 40 year period?
+In the absence of significant environmental disturbance, we expect the same species composition to dominate each assemblage as identified by Bradfield & Porter (1982).

-(2) Is the mean species diversity (α-diversity) and variation (β-diversity) within and across assemblages constant between years?
-If the plant community is stable, I expect little change in α-diversity and β-diversity.
+(2) Is the mean species diversity (α-diversity) and variation (β-diversity) within and across assemblages constant between the three sampling periods (1979, 1999, 2019)?
+If the plant community is stable, we expect little change in α-diversity and β-diversity.

 (3) What is the total turnover within each assemblage, and which species gained or lost are driving changes within each assemblage?
-I expect that increasing abundance of invasive species over time would result in greater number of species lost (and fewer species gained), and thus greater rates of turnover.
+We expect that increasing abundance of invasive species over time would result in greater number of species lost (and fewer species gained), and thus greater rates of turnover.